Support Us Button Widget

 Table of Contents

-Composting is the process of decomposing organic matter — like leaves, food scraps, and yard trimmings.
-You reap what you sow: The result is a dark, nutrient-heavy material, like soil, that you can use to enrich your lawn or garden.
+Composting is the process of decomposing organic matter like leaves, food scraps, and yard trimmings.
+The result is a dark, nutrient-heavy material, like soil, that you can use to enrich your lawn or garden.

 How do you get started?

-Find a dry and shady spot in your backyard to build your compost pile.
+Find a dry and shady spot in your backyard to build your compost pile or shop at a local hardware or gardening center for a compost bin that suits your needs.
 Be patient — composting can take several months.

 Can you compost without a backyard?